szku01/zanza-vscode/README.md

 - edit _./icons/zanza-icon-theme.json_

 ## Known Issues

+Most of these are due to known limitations or to avoid hacks, extreme complexities.

 1. So far all text transforms are done via enumerating/modifying selections, meaning text needs to be selected to operate on and inserted text will be selected by default.